rasulkireev/apw/src/content/tutorials/openclaw-with-docker-practical-setup-guide.md

   - caprover
 category: OpenClaw
 type: tutorial
-description: Deploy OpenClaw with Docker using the prebuilt image, persistent volumes, and a WebSocket-ready proxy.
+description: Deploy OpenClaw with Docker using a small custom Dockerfile, persistent volumes, and a WebSocket-ready proxy.
 Focused on deployment only.
 ---

 This guide is **deployment-only**.